cisagov/LME/README.md

 *	You don’t have a [SOC](https://en.wikipedia.org/wiki/Information_security_operations_center), SIEM or any monitoring in place at the moment.
 *	You lack the budget, time or understanding to set up your own logging system.
 *	You recognize the need to begin gathering logs and monitoring your IT.
-*	You understand that LME has limitations and is better than nothing - but no match for a professional tool.
+*	You understand that LME has limitations.

-If any, or all, of these criteria fit, then LME is a step in the right direction for you.
+If any, or all, of these criteria fit, then LME is for you.

-LME could also be useful for:
+LME is useful for:

 *	Small isolated networks where corporate monitoring doesn’t reach.